 How do you notify hundreds of loyal readers that you’ve upgraded to self-hosted WordPress.org?
 Publish a post, of course!
 Write a post updating your loyal viewership of the move and the domain change.
 Another popular option that bloggers adopt is WordPress’ premium Site Redirect service.

-The Site Redirect service does exactly what its name implies – it’ll redirect anyone accessing your old domain name to the new, self-hosted WordPress site and it also ensures that search engines are redirected to your new domain with the purpose of preserving SEO efforts.
+The Site Redirect service does exactly what its name implies – it’ll redirect anyone accessing your old domain name to the new, self-hosted WordPress site.
+It also ensures that search engines are redirected to your new domain to preserve SEO efforts.
 For only $13/year, it’s great value for money!

 Update All of Your Links

-In Step 4 we took care of all of the external links and blogroll.
+In Step 4 we took care of all the external links and blogroll.
 Internal links have to be dealt with manually.
-Those of you who have every linked to your own site will have to go back and update each link by hand.
+Those linked to your site will have to go back and update each link by hand.
 It’s a ton of trouble but it can’t be ignored!

 Wrapping It Up

 WordPress.com is a great option for newbies wanting to test out the blogging waters but when it’s time to take things to the next level, nothing beats self-hosted WordPress.org.
-We hope that our guide on how to move your blog from WordPress.com to WordPress.org was helpful and easy to follow.
+We hope our guide on moving your blog from WordPress.com to WordPress.org was helpful and easy to follow.

 Have you moved your blog from WordPress.com to WordPress.org?
-Did this guide help you in doing so and did you face any problems along the way?
+Did this guide help you, and did you face any problems along the way?
 We’d love to hear from you so let us know in the comments section below!